molly/blog/_posts/2022-05-20-predatory-community.md

     </div>
   </div>
 </div>

+Before that, these men were "Sayara" and "Aita", creating the "Cyber City Girls Club" to "support female and Asian artists and make charities to fight Asian Hate crimes."[^fn2] And before that, they'd come up with "BLM Cards": NFTs created to "depict the greatest Black People in NFT, and also collect money to donate to Black Charities".
+They designed two prototype cards, depicting George Floyd and Michael Jackson, then apparently abandoned the project.[^fn3][^fn4]

 A Latino man promises that his business will bank unbanked communities: "As a son of an immigrant, I saw firsthand as a child how my mother struggled without access to her money.
 This company was built to empower those like my mom."
 He encourages other Latin Americans to buy his company's crypto tokens in an initial coin offering (ICO), ultimately raising more than $9 million.
 The SEC ultimately charges him with fraud,[^fn5] and it turns out he has a history of allegedly running multi-level marketing (MLM) schemes and investment fraud targeting the elderly.[^fn6]